marrlab/InstantDL/README.md

 ## Citation

-If you use InstantDL, please use this citation:
+If you use InstantDL, please cite this paper:

 ```
 @article {